-- Updated: From Monday 20 September 2021 local authorities and legal firms under the jurisdiction of Bristol, Newcastle, Taunton, Kent, Cardiff and Kingston-Upon-Hull family courts must submit C110a applications for care and supervision orders online using MyHMCTS.
+- Updated: Since Monday 20 September 2021 local authorities and legal firms under the jurisdiction of Bristol, Newcastle, Taunton, Kent, Cardiff and Kingston-Upon-Hull family courts must submit C110a applications for care and supervision orders online using MyHMCTS.
 Supporting documents for applications required by the Family Court should also be uploaded to MyHMCTS.
-Guidance on applying for a family law order is available via GOV.UK.
+See our guidance on applying for a family law order.

 - Reminder: Legal representatives must submit divorce applications online using MyHMCTS.
 The only exceptions are applications for civil partnership dissolution, judicial separation and nullity, which should be filed at the Bury St. Edmunds Regional Divorce Centre.
 A transitional period will operate to Monday 4 October 2021 when we will continue to process paper applications.
 Paper applications received from Tuesday 5 October 2021 will be returned to the applicant.
-Our guide to using our online divorce services is available via GOV.UK.
+See our guide to using our online divorce services..

 - Family Circuit Judge hearings are moving from Coverdale House in Leeds and will now take place at Leeds Magistrates’ Court.

 - Employment Tribunal and Social Security and Child Support Tribunal hearings that were taking place at Wilberforce Court in Hull are now taking place at Hull Combined Court.